Fraction Simplifier Examples

 Can two different-looking fractions be equal?

 Yes.
 That is exactly what equivalent fractions mean.
+Many different numerators and denominators can represent the same ratio.

 Should I convert to decimals to simplify?